openshift/oadp-operator/docs/design/node_agent_config-design.md

 ### Validations

-It is important to disallow user from using both options `restic` and `nodeAgentConfig` in OADP 1.3 together (error state).
+It is important to disallow user from using both options `restic` and `nodeAgent` in OADP 1.3 together (error state).

 ### Deprecation of the `restic` coiguration option in OADP 1.3 and it's future removal

 The `restic` configuration option will be deprecated in OADP 1.3.
 It will be removed in a future OADP release.
-However, restic backup functionality is still fully-supported, but restic users are encouraged to use the new `nodeAgentConfig` struct instead so that they won't be impacted on upgrade when the legacy struct is removed in a future release.
+However, restic backup functionality is still fully-supported, but restic users are encouraged to use the new `nodeAgent` configuration option instead, so that they won't be impacted on upgrade when the legacy struct is removed in a future release.

 There were few alternatices considered (see [Alternatives Considered](#alternatives-considered)).
 We will have three places where the deprecation information will be presented to the user:
 1. Description of the `resic` property will have the deprecation warning
 2. If the `restic` is used, the DPA event will contain a `warning` message to inform user that the `restic` is deprecated, that will appear in the DPA `Events`.
 3. If the `restic` is used, the application log will have `warning` message to inform user that the `restic` is deprecated
-4. Release notes for OADP 1.3 will contain information about new configuration option `nodeAgentConfig` that should be used instead of `restic`
+4. Release notes for OADP 1.3 will contain information about new configuration option `nodeAgent` that should be used instead of `restic`

 ## Alternatives Considered